 Count nouns have two forms:

-Singular nouns are the types of nouns that express the singularity or being the 1 of any one place, any one person, or any one thing
+Singular nouns are the types of nouns that express the singularity of being the only thing or place.

-Plural Nouns are the types of nouns that express the plurality or being more than one of any more than one place, any more than one person, or more than one thing.
+Plural Nouns are the types of nouns that express the plurality or in other words, being more than one of any more than one place, any more than one person, or more than one thing.

 A valley (it expresses a single place), a tree (it expresses a single thing), a